BozarthPrime/Extra-Life-Tracker/docs/widgets/last-donation.md

 3. Copy the Participant ID out of the address bar.
 It is the number after "participantID" and should be at the end of the address.
 See example image

 ![Get-Participant-ID](../images/where-to-find-your-id.png)

+### How to get the Incentives configuration (Linux or WSL)

+1. Execute the `fetchIncentives.sh` script
+2. Enter the Participant ID retrieved above
+3. Open the resulting `incentives.json` file and replace the `{}` in the config with the resulting text
+4. Remove incentives you do not want to treat differently from a normal donation
+5. Add sound(s) to the incentives you want sounds for, and customize the text if desired

 ## Setup in OBS or Streamlabs
 1. In the "Sources" section click the "+" to add a new source, selecting "BrowserSource"